emjeepee/Northcoders-GDPR-obfuscation-project/README.md

  ```
  - module run_obfuscate.py calls library function obfuscate()
  - the output of function run_obfuscate() in the command line shows up to five consecutive rows of the bytestream output of function obfuscate() of the library, starting at some randomly chosen row
- - you can change the headers and data of file1.csv to suit your needs.
+ - you can change the headers and data of file1.csv.
 At the same time you must change the value of the second key ("pii_fields") in file input.json accordingly